MoYasserGaafar/ProMart/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Login Credentials

+To access the application, use the following credentials:

+Email: promart@gmail.com

+Password: ProMart@2025

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.